pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 Before installing multicluster Tanzu Application Platform profiles, you must meet the following prerequisites:

 - All clusters must satisfy all the requirements to install Tanzu Application Platform.
 See [Prerequisites](../prerequisites.md).
 - Install Tanzu CLI on all clusters.
-For more information, see [Installing the Tanzu CLI](../install-tanzu-cli.md).
+For more information, see [Install the Tanzu CLI](../install-tanzu-cli.md).
 - Install Tanzu Cluster Essentials on all clusters.
-For more information, see [Deploying Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.1/cluster-essentials/GUID-deploy.html).
+For more information, see [Deploy Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.1/cluster-essentials/GUID-deploy.html).

 ## <a id='order-of-operations'></a> Multicluster Installation Order of Operations